Montessori School :

 Dr. Montessori’s focus on the “whole child” led her to develop a very different sort of school from the traditional adult-centred classroom.
-To emphasise this difference, she named her first school, which opened in 1907, the “Casa dei Bambini” or “Children’s House”.
+To emphasise this difference, in 1907 she named her first school, “Casa dei Bambini” or “Children’s House”.
 This name emphasised that the classroom was not the domain of the adults in charge, but rather it was a carefully prepared environment designed to facilitate the development of the children’s independence and sense of personal empowerment.
 This was the children’s community.

-Within a few years, the Montessori method had become very well established in Italy and Dr Montessori had become a public figure, spending her time researching, lecturing, writing, travelling and establishing schools and training centres all across Europe, Asia and North America.
+Within a few years, the Montessori method had become very well established in Italy.
+Dr. Montessori had become a public figure, spending her time researching, lecturing, writing, travelling and establishing schools and training centres all across Europe, Asia and North America.
 To recognize Dr. Montessori's amazing contributions to child development and education, she was nominated for the Nobel Peace Prize in 1949 and 1950.
-To this day, it is estimated there are over 20,000 Montessori Schools world wide.
+To this day, there are thousands of Montessori Schools in over 110 countries world wide.

 Montessori believed that “it is necessary for the teacher to guide the child without letting him/her feel her presence too much, so that she may be always ready to supply the desired help, but may never be the obstacle between the child and his/her experience" (Montessori, 1967).

 The teachers at Discovery Montessori School demonstrate key behaviors to implement this child-centered approach:

 - Make children the center of learning and focus on each child's individual needs, strengths and areas of interest

 - Encourage children to learn by providing freedom for them in the prepared environment.

 - Observe children so as to prepare the best possible environment, recognizing stages in development and diverting inappropriate behavior to meaningful tasks.